Dollar steadies after losses on emerging market turmoil

 In Turkey, a graft investigation is posing one of the biggest threats to Prime Minister Tayyip Erdogan's 11-year rule, while Argentina abandoned support of its peso on the open market last week, sending the currency skidding to its biggest drop since the 2002 financial crisis.

 Fed policymakers will meet on Tuesday and Wednesday.
-They are expected to reduce the third round of QE by $10 billion (6 billion pounds) to $65 billion (39 billion pounds) a month in February following a $10 billion (6 billion pounds) monthly reduction in January.
+They are expected to reduce the third round of QE by $10 billion to $65 billion a month in February following a $10 billion monthly reduction in January.

 In addition, tightening credit conditions in China, as the government seeks to curb growth in high-risk lending, heightened fears about a possible slowdown.

-The euro was little changed against the dollar at $1.3670 (825 pence), having risen to a European session high of $1.3716 after the German IFO numbers.
+The euro was little changed against the dollar at $1.3670, having risen to a European session high of $1.3716 after the German IFO numbers.
 German business confidence improved in January to its strongest since July 2011, suggesting Europe's largest economy is on track for a strong start to 2014.

 (Additional reporting by Anirban Nag in London; Editing by Nick Zieminski and James Dalgleish)